MizuGreg/MizuGreg/README.md

-### Hiya.
+### Hello.

-- 🤖 Currently working on a Telegram bot for fun, **polipasta**.
-- 🖥️ Currently learning game design, advanced Photoshop skills, German, French and Icelandic.
+- 🖥️ Finishing my MSc in **Computer Science Engineering and Artificial Intelligence**, with a thesis that focuses on **LLM capabilities**.
-- 🎮 Very looking forward to collaborating on **videogame design and programming**.
+- 🎮 Currently learning game design and working on two small videogame projects.
+Very looking forward to collaborating on **videogame design and programming**.
+- 🤖 In my free time I work on a Telegram bot for fun, **polipasta-revived**.
+- 📚 I'm writing a small novel, which is top-secret for now.
+I speak Italian, English and German and am learning French, Dutch and Icelandic.
 - 📧 How to reach me: send me an e-mail at: mizugreg [at] gmail [dot] com.

 <br/>